-This workshop is led by Rakshith Krishnappa, Developer Evangelist for HPC and oneAPI.
 The session advances understanding of the methods by which Intel® GPU performance can be optimized within a SYCL* application.
 Using the Intel® Developer Cloud with access to Intel® Data Center GPU Max series, this live virtual workshop delivers explanations and hands-on experience with SYCL programming techniques to demonstrate optimization methods.

 The session covers:

 - Understanding how the use of Buffers and Unified Shared memory models affects performance.